ITSLeeds/pct/README.md

     av_incline = mean(gradient_smooth) * 100
   )
 #> `summarise()` has grouped output by 'area_of_residence'.
 You can override using the `.groups` argument.
-#> although coordinates are longitude/latitude, st_union assumes that they are planar
-#> although coordinates are longitude/latitude, st_union assumes that they are planar
-#> although coordinates are longitude/latitude, st_union assumes that they are planar
-#> although coordinates are longitude/latitude, st_union assumes that they are planar
-#> although coordinates are longitude/latitude, st_union assumes that they are planar
-#> although coordinates are longitude/latitude, st_union assumes that they are planar
-#> although coordinates are longitude/latitude, st_union assumes that they are planar
-#> although coordinates are longitude/latitude, st_union assumes that they are planar
-#> although coordinates are longitude/latitude, st_union assumes that they are planar
-#> although coordinates are longitude/latitude, st_union assumes that they are planar
 ```

 The results at the route level are as follows: